12 FPS, 20MP FX, 4K video

-Nikon D5 with 35mm f/1.4 (20MP FX, 12FPS, 49.9 oz./1,415 g. with battery and two CF cards). bigger.
+Nikon D5 (20MP FX, 12FPS, 49.7 oz./1,408g with battery and two CF cards) with 85mm f/1.4 AI-s. bigger.
 About $6,500 in either two CF-card slot version or two XQD-card slot version.
-It also comes from B&H with CF card slots, from B&H with XQD card slots, from Amazon (CF version) (also from Amazon (XQD version) or from Crutchfield in CF version or in XQD verison.
+It also comes from B&H with CF card slots, from B&H with XQD card slots, from Amazon (CF version) (also from Amazon (XQD version) or from Crutchfield in CF version or in XQD version.

 This ad-free website's biggest source of support is when you use those or any of these links to my personally-approved sources when you get anything, regardless of the country in which you live.
 Nikon does not seal its boxes in any way, so never buy at retail or any other source not on my personally approved list since you'll have no way of knowing if you're missing accessories, getting a defective, damaged, returned, store demo or used camera.
 Buy only from the approved sources I use myself for the best prices, service, return policies and selection.
 Thanks for helping me help you!
 Ken.

-● 12 FPS with AF and AE tracking (14 FPS with locked-up in the lab)
+● 12 FPS with AF and AE tracking (14 FPS with locked-up mirror in the lab)

 ● 153 AF points that are rated down to LV -4 (full moonlight on sand).